pscicluna/pybaycor/README.md

 <sub><sup>*It's all you knead*</sup></sub>
 ---

 Pybaycor ("Pie Baker") is package for estimating Bayesian correlation coefficients with python.
 It reimplements the ["Bayesian First Aid"](http://www.sumsar.net/blog/2014/03/bayesian-first-aid-pearson-correlation-test/) robust and non-robust Bayesian correlation coefficients in python using PyMC3.
-It should natively work for datasets with more than 2 features (although that hasn't been tested yet, and the plotting routines for this case are still work in progress).
+It should natively work for datasets with more than 2 features (although that hasn't been tested yet, both for the fitting and plotting routines).
 It also provides hierarchical inference of correlations in the presence of measurement uncertainty, based on Matzke et al. (2017), who in turn based their approach on Behseta et al. (2009).
 This package extends their approaches using multivariate Student's t distributions to provide robust alternatives to the methods they lay out.

 ## Installation: